Outpatient Therapy: The Critical Next Step to Sobriety

 The medical addiction treatment experts at Enterhealth Ranch and Enterhealth Outpatient Center of Excellence know that when addiction treatment stops, the disease returns, just like it does with other chronic diseases, such as diabetes, asthma or high blood pressure.
 That’s why it’s important to help patients develop strategies to manage their disease over their entire life span.

-At Enterhealth, in order to treat addiction as a chronic brain disease, we provide a medically-focused program that includes both residential and outpatient treatment.
-Patients begin with a comprehensive medical and psychological assessment, which means they are evaluated by a physician, a neuropsychologist and a senior level therapist, and administered an array of lab and drug tests.
+At Enterhealth, in order to treat addiction as a chronic brain disease, we provide a medically-focused program that includes both residential and outpatient rehab.
+Patients begin with a comprehensive medical and psychological assessment, which means they are evaluated by a physician, a psychologist and a senior level therapist, and administered an array of lab and drug tests.
 Using these assessment tools, we’re able to determine the level of brain injury caused by drug or alcohol use for each individual patient.
 From there, our medical team creates an individualized treatment plan, which follows the patient throughout residential treatment, then into outpatient substance abuse treatment.
 This follow-through is just one reason our program is at least three times more effective than traditional programs.

 The Enterhealth Outpatient Program